 Therefore, many backup solutions were developed in the market in response to the need to keep data safe in the event of unexpected incidents.
 However, no matter how you approach it, managing backups of different SaaS solutions on different platforms is going to come at the cost, of either time or effort, to businesses.
 It might initially seem counterintuitive, but an on-premises solution that integrates SaaS backup on a single platform is a helpful way to ensure the effectiveness and efficiency of data backup practices.

 When choosing a backup package, you should take the following into consideration.
-First and foremost, you have to see if it supports various SaaS platforms, particularly the most popular SaaS platforms– Office 365 and G Suite, so that businesses can easily create and manage backup tasks from Microsoft OneDrive and My Drives or Team Drives on Google.
+First and foremost, you have to see if it supports various SaaS platforms, particularly the most popular SaaS platforms– Microsoft 365 and Google Workspace, so that businesses can easily create and manage backup tasks from Microsoft OneDrive and My Drives or Team Drives on Google.
 Second, if there are different backup modes available, such as continuous backup, manual backup, and scheduled backup.
 With various modes at your disposal, you can choose whichever works best for you based on your needs.
 Finally, it is also of great importance for a backup package to include block-level deduplication and single instancing technologies so that businesses can make the most of their storage space.

 Backing up your SaaS data is not only what you should do but what you must do.
 New technologies come with new risks but there’s no excuse for being unprepared.
 Get yourself prepared so when a disaster strikes, you can ride out the storm unscathed.

 Synology Active Backup for Microsoft 365 and Active Backup for G Suite are now available, offering comprehensive backup service extensions for mailbox, calendar, and contacts.